pauliceia/vgiws/doc/api/feature.md

     - Send an "Authorization" header with a valid Token.
 - Response:
 - Error codes:
-    - 400 (Bad Request): Some attribute in JSON is missing.
-Look the documentation!
+    - 400 (Bad Request): Some attribute in the JSON is missing.
+Look at the documentation!
     - 400 (Bad Request): One specified attribute is invalid.
     - 400 (Bad Request): Invalid feature id \<ID\>.
-    - 401 (Unauthorized): It is necessary an Authorization header valid.
+    - 401 (Unauthorized): A valid `Authorization` header is necessary!
     - 403 (Forbidden): Just the collaborator of the layer or administrator can manage a resource.
     - 403 (Forbidden): The changeset_id \<ID\> was not created by current user.
     - 404 (Not Found): Not found feature \<ID\>.